Sachin880699/Python-Interview-tutorial/4_years_questions.md

 Steep learning curve for advanced features – Features like signals, middleware, and class-based views can be confusing for beginners.

+#  1. What is the Django architecture (MVT pattern)?

+Django follows the MVT (Model-View-Template) pattern.

+Model handles database structure and business logic.

+View contains the request handling logic.

+Template handles presentation (HTML rendering).

+Unlike MVC, Django’s View acts like a Controller, and Template acts like the View layer.

+# 2. What happens internally when a Django request is received?

+Request hits the web server (like Gunicorn).
+It passes to Django via WSGI/ASGI.
+Middleware processes the request.
+URL dispatcher matches the URL to a view.
+View executes logic and interacts with models.
+Response passes back through middleware and returns to the client.

+# 3. How does Django middleware work?

+Middleware is a layer between request and response processing.
+It can modify request before it reaches the view and response before it goes to the client.
+It is executed in order defined in MIDDLEWARE setting.
+Common uses: authentication, logging, security checks.

+# 4. What is the difference between WSGI and ASGI in Django?

+WSGI handles synchronous requests only.

+ASGI supports asynchronous requests, WebSockets, and long-lived connections.

+WSGI is suitable for traditional apps, while ASGI is better for real-time features like chat applications.

+# 5. How does Django ORM translate queries into SQL?

+Django ORM converts Python QuerySet operations into SQL queries.
+When a QuerySet is evaluated, Django builds SQL using its query compiler.
+The database adapter executes SQL and returns results.
+Developers don’t write raw SQL unless necessary.

+# 6. What are QuerySets and how are they evaluated?

+QuerySets represent a collection of database queries.
+They are lazy-loaded, meaning SQL is executed only when data is needed.
+Evaluation happens during iteration, slicing, len(), or conversion to list.
+This improves performance by delaying database access.

+# 7. What is the difference between select_related and prefetch_related?

+select_related performs SQL JOIN and fetches related objects in a single query.
+Best for ForeignKey/OneToOne.

+prefetch_related performs separate queries and joins in Python.
+Best for ManyToMany or reverse relations.

+Both reduce N+1 query problems.

+# 8. How do Django migrations work internally?

+Django tracks model changes in migration files.
+It compares current models with previous migration state.
+Generates SQL to apply schema changes.
+Migration history is stored in django_migrations table.

+# 9. How do you handle migration conflicts in a team environment?

+Conflicts happen when multiple developers create migrations on same app.
+Use makemigrations --merge to resolve conflicts.
+Always pull latest changes before creating new migrations.
+Review migration files carefully before pushing.

+# 10. What are Django signals and when should you avoid them?

+Signals allow decoupled apps to get notified when actions occur (like post_save).
+They are useful for triggering side effects.
+Avoid signals for complex business logic because they reduce code readability and debugging becomes harder.

+# 11. How does Django handle caching?

+Django supports multiple caching backends like memory, Redis, Memcached.
+Caching can be applied per-view, template fragment, or low-level API.
+It reduces database load and improves performance.
+Configured via CACHES setting.

+# 12. How do you optimize a slow Django application?

+Use select_related and prefetch_related.

+Add proper database indexes.

+Use caching.

+Analyze queries using Django Debug Toolbar.

+Avoid unnecessary database hits inside loops.

+# 13. What are Django model managers and when would you create a custom manager?

+Managers control database query operations (objects).
+Custom managers are used when you want reusable filtered queries.
+Example: active_users = User.objects.filter(is_active=True)
+They improve code reusability and readability.

+# 14. What is the difference between abstract models and multi-table inheritance?

+Abstract model: No separate database table.
+Fields are inherited.

+Multi-table inheritance: Each model has its own database table.

+Use abstract models for shared fields.
+Use multi-table when models need separate identity.

+# 15. How does Django handle security (CSRF, XSS, SQL injection)?

+CSRF: Uses CSRF tokens in forms.

+XSS: Templates auto-escape HTML.

+SQL Injection: ORM uses parameterized queries.

+Django provides built-in security protections by default.

+# 16. How do you implement custom authentication in Django?

+Create a custom User model (extend AbstractUser or AbstractBaseUser).
+Define authentication backend.
+Update AUTH_USER_MODEL in settings.
+Customize login logic if required.

+# 17. What are Django forms and how do they differ from serializers?

+Forms are used for handling HTML form input and validation.
+Serializers (in DRF) are used for converting complex data to JSON and vice versa.
+Forms are mainly for server-rendered apps, serializers for APIs.

+# 18. How do you scale a Django application in production?

+Use load balancers.

+Deploy multiple app instances.

+Use caching and CDN.

+Optimize database with replication.

+Use async processing (Celery for background tasks).

+# 19. What is Django’s settings structure and why use multiple settings files?

+Settings contain configuration like database, apps, middleware.
+Multiple settings files (base, dev, prod) separate environment configurations.
+Improves security and maintainability.

+# 20. What are common production issues in Django and how do you debug them?

+Common issues: slow queries, memory leaks, misconfigured static files.
+Use logging, monitoring tools, and APM tools.
+Check database queries and server logs.
+Reproduce issues in staging before fixing in production.

 ---

 ## Django ORM / Database